 English lavender can be used in the place of rosemary for cooking and baking.
 Since rosemary is grown as an annual in zone 3, lavender makes a lovely substitute.

 Lavandula x intermedia ‘Phenomenal’

 Phenomenal is a hybrid introduction to the hardy lavender class, from the lavandin group.
 It is hardy from zone 4 to 8, as other hardy lavenders but it has the best traits of both French and English lavenders.
-It grows 24 to 34 inches tall, much taller than Munstead or Hidicote.
+It grows 24 to 34 inches tall, much taller than Munstead or Hidcote.
 It has the long flower spikes typical of hybrid lavenders with hundreds of flowers per stem.
-Its long stem makes it suitable for many lavender crafts that won’t work with the shorter Munstead or Hidicote varieties.
+Its long stem makes it suitable for many lavender crafts that won’t work with the shorter Munstead or Hidcote varieties.

 Phenomenal has silver foliage and lavender-blue flowers with a mounding habit typical of French Lavenders.
 It also has one of the highest essential oil contents of any lavender variety.
 It does well in hot, humid summers while still being hardy in winter conditions.
 If you are trying to recreate the French lavender fields on your homestead, this is the variety you want.
 It is an excellent choice for ornamental use in gardens, for fragrance, for fresh and dried arrangements, and for essential oil production.
 Phenomenal was featured in the March/April 2014 issue of Fine Gardening Magazine.
 Better Homes and Gardens named it a “Must Grow Perennial.”